KieranSweeden/gig-mate/TESTING.md

 <details>

-<summary><b>Duplicate tracks update one another within the repertoire</b></summary>
+<summary><b>Editing a track that has a duplicate within the same set effects both instances of that track</b></summary>

 <br>

-- When a track is created with the exact same name as another, alterations made to one will affect the other.

-- It's unlikely a user would input the same track twice, however it is absolutely possible.
-Therefore this bug will be squashed when time is available.
+- If the user decides to have two instances of a track within a set, a bug can arise where editing one instance of the track will affect both instances.
+So deleting an instance or editing the key/artist will result in both being affected by the change.

 </details>